TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-intermittent-thelastpacketsentsuccessfullytotheserver.md

 1. Increase the value of the `Max_allowed_packet`, `Connect_timeout`, `net_write_timeout`, `net_read_timeout`, and  `wait_timeout` parameters, and then rerun your query.

-2. If this doesn't resolve the issue, check running processes by using the following command:
+2. If the previous step doesn't resolve the issue, check running processes by using the following command:

   `mysql>SHOW PROCESSLIST;`